mbentley/docker-omada-controller/README.md

 * `latest-arm64`, `4.1-arm64` - Omada Controller 4.1.x (currently 4.1.5)
 * `3.2-arm64` - Omada Controller 3.2.x (currently 3.2.10)

+## Issues

+If you have issues running the controller, feel free to [file an issue](https://github.com/mbentley/docker-omada-controller/issues/new) and I will help as I can.
+If you are specifically having a problem that is related to the actual software, I would suggest filing an issue on the [TP-Link community forums](https://community.tp-link.com/en/business/forum/582) as I do not have access to source code to debug those issues.
+If you're not sure where the problem might be, I can help determine if it is a running in Docker issue or a software issue.

 ## Upgrading to 4.1

 <details>